Revisiting Face Forgery Detection: From Facial Representation to Forgery Detection: Experiment

 \subsubsection{Implementation Details}

 Following MoCo v3, MAE, and BEiT v2 settings, we pre-train ViT on our real-face dataset using $4$x A100 GPUs until full convergence.
 We use RetinaFace~\cite{deng2019retinaface} for face cropping, resize the cropped faces to $224$×$224$, and sample $8$ frames at equal intervals from each video.
-Fine-tuning is performed on $2$x GTX 3090 GPUs with a batch size $64$, using the Lamb optimizer~\cite{you2019large} and a learning rate $5e-5$ with cosine decay for $60$ epochs.
+Fine-tuning is performed on $2$x GTX 3090 GPUs with batch size $64$, using the Lamb optimizer~\cite{you2019large} and a learning rate $5e-5$ with cosine decay for $60$ epochs.
 Notably, backbones pre-trained on real faces with more robust facial feature representation capabilities converge in just $10$ epochs.
+In comparisons, we use $64$ frames per video for temporal-based FFD methods because they require more frames, and $8$ frames per video for spatial-based FFD methods, which are independent of video length.